Clubs and Activities

 The SHA Newspaper is a student-run club that focuses on spreading the news of the SHA community, the Louisville community, and the world through the thoughts, opinions, and ideas of SHA students!

-Moderator: Mr. Jones
+Moderator: Mr. Smith

 This organization is for students who excel in math and enjoy academic competitions and the challenge of non-routine math problems.
 It is open to all students.
 SHA is a member of the Greater Louisville Math League, which has competitions four times a year.
 Three students from each grade level participate in each competition.
 The math team usually meets twice a month the late September through March